-

 - Water temperature: 85-90 °C.

-- Amount of tea: 5-7 grams of dry leaf per gaiwan or teapot with a capacity of 150 ml.
+- Amount of tea: 5-7 grams of dry leaves per gaiwan or teapot with a capacity of 150 ml.

-- Brewing time: Brew using the pouring method, starting with short exposures (15-20 seconds) and gradually increasing the time.
+- Brewing time: Brew using the steeping method, starting with short exposures (15-20 seconds) and gradually increasing the time.

 - Number of steeps: The tea can withstand up to 7 full steeps.

-Chun Gong is a wonderful representative of white teas from Fujian.
-It captivates with its delicacy, but at the same time has its own recognizable character.
-Unusual notes of rose hips, forest herbs and birch sap distinguish it from other white varieties.
-Its refreshing taste, long sweet aftertaste and harmonizing effect make it a wonderful tea for both everyday use and meditative tea ceremonies.
-Excellent value for money makes it accessible to a wide range of connoisseurs.
+Chun Gong is a remarkable white tea from Fujian.
+It captivates with its delicacy, yet retains its own distinctive character.
+Unusual notes of rosehip, wild herbs, and birch sap distinguish it from other white teas.
+Its refreshing taste, lingering sweet aftertaste, and harmonizing effect make it a wonderful tea for both everyday consumption and meditative tea ceremonies.
+Its excellent price-quality ratio makes it accessible to a wide range of connoisseurs.

 After the washing, Chun Gong awakens with a melodic aroma with nuances of forest herbs.

-The taste of the brewed tea is soft, well-balanced, moderately sweet and refreshing.
-The taste reveals notes of rosehip petals, fruits, homemade caramel and blossoming flowers, which can be found in the summer while walking in the forest.
+The brewed tea has a soft, well-balanced flavor, moderately sweet, and refreshing.
+The taste reveals notes of rosehip petals, fruit, homemade caramel, and blooming flowers, reminiscent of a summer forest walk.

-As the steepings increase, the tea gains richness, without becoming bitter or astringent, adding only a pleasant bitterness that quickly turns into sweetness.
+As you steep more and more, the tea becomes richer without becoming bitter or astringent, adding only a pleasant bitterness that quickly turns into sweetness.

 The aftertaste is refreshing, with a light floral-fruity trail and long-lasting sweetness.

-This tea should be brewed with water at a temperature of 85-90 °C. With a ratio of 5-7 g of dry tea leaves per 150 ml gaiwan, Chun Gong will withstand up to 7 full steeps.
+This tea should be brewed with water at a temperature of 85-90°C. At a ratio of 5-7 g of dry tea leaves per 150 ml gaiwan, Chun Gong will withstand up to 7 full steeps.

-White tea Chun Gong relaxes, soothes and harmonizes well.
-Refreshes and helps the body to more easily tolerate high ambient temperatures, which is important in the summer.
-Will appeal to lovers of white and yellow tea, as well as sheng pu-erh.
+Chun Gong white tea is relaxing, calming, and harmonizing.
+It refreshes and helps the body cope with higher temperatures, which is especially beneficial in summer.
+It will appeal to lovers of white and yellow teas, as well as sheng pu-erh teas.

 Name in Chinese